use-ink/ink-docs/docs/datastructures/overview.md

 contracts developers can implement advanced features themselves.

 `Lazy` is a wrapper type that can be used over any other storage compatible type.
-This allows smart contract developers fine grained manual control over the layout of the contract storage by assigning a separate storage cell for the field.
+This allows smart contract developers fine-grained manual control over the layout of the contract storage by assigning a separate storage cell for the field.
 For example, it can be used to prevent the contract from eagerly loading large storage fields during each contract call.